GordonZhang2024/catPlusPlus/README.md

 # Cat++
-It's just like the `cat` command on Linux, but it's output is prettier.
+It's just like the `cat` command on Linux, but its output is prettier.

 ## Installing
 Type command: